NeluniM/Simple-Billing-System/README.md

 ## 🚀 How to Run the Program

 ### 📌 Prerequisites
-- A **C compiler** (e.g., GCC) must be installed on your system.
+- Ensure a **C compiler** (like GCC) is installed on your system.

 ### 📋 Steps

 1. Save the source code as `billing_system.c`.
-2. Open your terminal and navigate to the file’s location.
+2. Open a terminal and navigate to the file’s directory.
 3. Compile the program:
    ```bash
    gcc billing_system.c -o billing_system